Panama overtakes Denmark as the World’s happiest country. This was according to a 135 country poll by Gallup and Healthways Global.

-- Good infrastructure and direct connections from many cities in USA, Canada, Europe and Latin America.
+- Good infrastructure and direct air connections from many cities in USA, Canada, Europe and Latin America.

-- Good quality of life with all the services you need: hospitals, schools, universities, banks, etc.
+- Good quality of life with all the services you need: hospitals, schools, universities, banks.

-- One of the most secure countries in the Americas
+- Considered one of the most secure countries in the Americas

 - Year around warm temperatures: tropical climate in the lowlands and comfortably warm in the highlands

-- Free from earthquakes, hurricanes or tropical storms.
-Unlike the U.S. there are no tornados, twisters, or wild weather conditions.
+- Free from hurricanes and tropical storms – there are no tornados, twisters, or wild weather conditions.

-- Lots of Latin traditions: 7 different indigenous tribes, local festivities, nice regional artisanal products, great carnival, Pollera dress, molas, etc. A real cultural experience!
+- Lots of Latin traditions: 7 different indigenous tribes, local festivities, regional artisanal products, great Carnival celebrations (see our blog article on national holidays in Panama), Pollera dress, and molas – a real cultural experience!

-- Tropical beaches on two coasts, uninhabited islands, whale watching, coral reefs for snorkeling, and world renowned for surfing.
+- Tropical beaches on two coasts, uninhabited islands, whale watching, coral reefs for snorkeling or scuba diving, and world renowned surfing spots.
 Some of the best ocean, lake and river fishing in the world.

 Provinces and regions